Ronald-TR/Rtti-unmarshall-manual/README.md

 # Rtti-unmarshall-manual
 A beta Rtti Json Unmarshall

-All Arrays in JSON is transformed in a TObjectList<*T*> Var.
+* All Arrays into the JSON is transformed in a TObjectList<*T*> Var.
 With all your special features!
 ## Requisitos para funcionamento ##

 * O nome de todas as properties do objeto a ser preenchido pelo argumento json devem ser idênticas aos campos 'chave' do mesmo.